Archive for the ‘Battlefield Tours’ Category

 College des Jeune Filles, Bethune – then and now

 Battlefield guides will recognise the satisfying feeling – being able to tell someone that their relative was at that spot on a certain date, not nearby or somewhere in the town but here, actually here.
-We had the same feeling eating our lunch of ham and cheese baguettes in the square at nearby Beuvry.
+We had the same feeling eating our lunch of ham and cheese baguettes in the square at nearby want to buy ambien online Beuvry.
 A poorly-attended market filled half of the square but, as we sat eating, I was able to explain that this village, now almost a suburb of Bethune was where the Footballers’ Battalion had spent Christmas Day 1915.
 There was no plaque commemorating this event, no visible link at all, just the knowledge that men of the Battalion would have walked around the square over the festive time, amongst them my client’s grandfather.
 It made the lunch, eaten in the car whilst a steady drizzle fell that bit more special.

 After a tour around the Loos battlefield I took my client to the site of Middlesex and Football Trench in the Calonne North sub-sector.
 It was here in that his grandfather was wounded in March 1916.
 The war diary of the 16th records ‘4 casualties occurred from GRENADES, 2 in “B” Coy and 2 in “D” Coy’; it is likely that my client’s grandfather was one of those wounded men as he left France on the 18th, crossing the channel for treatment at a hospital in Britain.
 Such were the effect of the wounds received that he was discharged from service three months later.
 Compared to many who served, his war was unremarkable – his service record shows he played no part in any major offensive and yet the four months he spent with the 17th Middlesex from November 1915 – March 1916 had a profound effect on him for the rest of his life.